UrbanOS-Public/parking_prediction/README.md

 This code and model are specifically tuned to the parking situation in Columbus, but could be used as a base to build more generic parking availability models.

+For an example of the data transformation Columbus used to turn parking transaction data into the parking occupancy data needed for this model, see the [parking prediction orchestrator](https://github.com/Datastillery/parking_prediction_orchestration) project.

 # Prerequisites

 Requires: